How to Be a Better Mom to Your Toddler

 Try Not to Yell

-Parenting is really all about being the example for your kids of who you want them to become.
+Parenting is really all about being an example for your kids of who you want them to become.

 The effects of yelling at toddlers are likely negative.